 While this type of ukulele can income in any shape or style, it’s worth noting that any of the ukulele types listed above can be found with electric pickups built in.

 These ukes can be a great choice for any players who are interested in plugging into an amp and using a few effects pedals with it or playing live.
+Acoustic-electric ukuleles can be extremely useful for anyone who plans on playing on-stage or who simply wants a little bit of extra volume.

 While there are many types of ukuleles out there, the one you choose really just depends on personal preference alone.
 Depending on your needs as far as portability, playability, and tone, any of the instruments above could make a great choice.